qromatech/qroma-project-template/sites/site-www-qroma-project/src/pages/install-firmware.md

 # Install Device Firmware to ESP32

-import { EspWebInstallButton } from '@site/src/qroma-lib/EspWebInstallButton';
+import { EspWebInstallButton } from 'react-qroma';

 Installation of the firmware for {{ qroma_project.project_id }} is easy to do using a Chrome or Edge desktop